starkshaw/AppleLossless/README.md

 This package contains the sources for the Apple Lossless (ALAC) encoder and decoder.

-The "codec" directory contains all the sources necessary for a functioning codec.
+The “codec” directory contains all the sources necessary for a functioning codec.
 Also includes is a `makefile` that will build `libalac.a` on a UNIX/Linux machine.

 ###ALACconvert